Solid7s/Boxer-Plus/Readme.md

 OSX 10.5 and PowerPC support has been removed from the Boxer master branch: if you need these, use the older "leopard_legacy" maintenance branch from http://github.com/alunbestor/Boxer/tree/leopard_legacy/.

-#### Having trouble?

-If you have any problems building the Boxer project, or questions about Boxer's code, please get in touch with me at abestor@boxerapp.com and I'll help out as best I can.

 #### License

 The project is licensed using [GPLv2](./LICENSE).
 Originally developed